sumup-oss/circuit-ui/README.md

 - `StyleProvider` - a component you'll use to wrap your root component, and you'll also signal to `insertCss` on the client-side and collect as a string on the server.
+- `numbers` - a module for dealing with number localization.
+- `currency` - a module for formatting currency amounts.